 To be licensed as an acupuncturist in Florida through the MOBILE Endorsement pathway you must meet the following requirements in section 456.0145, Florida Statutes:

-- Must have actively practiced the profession for at least three years during the four-year period immediately preceding the date of submission of this application.
+Must have actively practiced the profession for at least two years during the four-year period immediately preceding the date of submission of this application.

-- Must not have ever been reported to the National Practitioner Data Bank, unless the applicant successfully appealed to have the report removed.
+Must not have ever been reported to the National Practitioner Data Bank, unless the applicant successfully appealed to have the report removed or if the reported adverse action was a result of conduct that would not constitute a violation of any Florida law or rule.

 If a “Yes” response was provided to any of the questions in this section, provide the following documents directly to the board office: